pwittchen/wittchen.io/source/_drafts/solving-problems-with-avd-and-kvm-on-linux.md

 which adds the user to the group.

-You can check your `username`, by typing:
+We can check our `username`, by typing:

 ```
 whoami
 ```

-check once again with
+check group members once again with:

 ```
 grep kvm /etc/group
 ```

-Your user should be there.
+Our user should be there.
 Next, just restart the machine, create new AVD, start it and everything works!

 ## References
 - https://stackoverflow.com/questions/36527278/dev-kvm-not-found-error-on-windows-in-android-studio